signaldatascience/R-curriculum/assignments/2-basic-topics/logistic-regression/2-nat-elections/logistic-nat-elections.md

 We're now ready to use regularized logistic regression to explore the dataset.
 As described in the regularization assignment, use `caret`'s `train()` function to search for the correct values of $\alpha$ and $\lambda$.
 It typically gives good  initial results to search over $\alpha \in \{0, 0.1, \ldots, 1\}$ and $\lambda \in \{2^{-4}, 2^{-3}, \ldots, 2^1\}$; if you want further improvements, you can perform a finer grid search over a smaller range of values.

 For each of the following questions, you should interpret the nonzero regression coefficients and calculate the area under the ROC curve.
+They are relatively open-ended; feel free to do any additional analysis which interests you or to explore questions which aren't listed here.

 * Predict support for George H. W. Bush in the 1992 election.
 (Restrict consideration to people who actually voted!)
 Can you improve your model by adding interaction terms?

-* Predict party support for different years and look at how the coefficients of the predictors change over time.
+* Predict party support for different years and look at how the coefficients of the models change over time.
+Again, consider adding some interaction terms to your model.
+Which demographic variables have increased or decreased the most in importance over time?

 * For voters who didn't vote, predict how they *would have* voted.
 If you aggregate these predictions by election year, how do they appear to change over time?